FAQ

 This depends on where you're going and when you're going, but the most important thing to keep in mind is comfort!
 We will include packing tips in our pre-trip communications.
 And check out our Amazon Shop* for some of our favorite items!

 We recommend booking your flights between 3-6 months in advance of your trip.
-While international flights are released about 11 months in advance, we find this range to generally be the time to find optimal pricing and the most flight options.
+While international flights are released about 11 months in advance, we find booking 3-6 months before a trip to generally be the time to find optimal pricing and the most flight options.
 And you can always set up an alert on a site like Google Flights to monitor how prices are fluctuating.
 Please contact us before booking flights to ensure there have been no changes to the itinerary.